pinecoders/pine-utils/guides/learning_pine_roadmap/README.md

 ## Where to go?

-Resources to learn Pine are distributed and there is no real Primer for Pine.
-Here are a few areas to explore:
+There are many resources to learn Pine.
+These are the most important.
+While you will not begin by reading the Reference Manual, it's important to know where it is.
+The Quickstart Guide is a good place to start and branch out to key areas of the User Manual.

-1. The two primary sources of information on Pine are the [Pine v4 Documentation](https://www.tradingview.com/pine-script-docs/en/v4/index.html) and [Pine v4 Reference Manual](https://www.tradingview.com/pine-script-reference/v4/).<br>
+1. The two primary sources of information on Pine are the [Pine v4 User Manual](https://www.tradingview.com/pine-script-docs/en/v4/index.html) and [Pine v4 Reference Manual](https://www.tradingview.com/pine-script-reference/v4/).<br>
-Follow the instructions in the documentation's [Quickstart Guide](https://www.tradingview.com/pine-script-docs/en/v4/Quickstart_guide.html) page to put your first script in action on a chart, and follow the links in that page to familiarize yourself with Pine's key concepts.
+Follow the instructions in the User Manual's [Quickstart Guide](https://www.tradingview.com/pine-script-docs/en/v4/Quickstart_guide.html) page to put your first script in action on a chart, and follow the links in that page to familiarize yourself with Pine's key concepts.
 1. Once you start working in the Pine Editor, you can bring up the Reference Manual by Ctrl/&#8984;-clicking on any colored language keyword.
 From the editor, you can also view a list of keyboard shortcuts by selecting *Pine Editor Keyboard Shortcuts* from the *Help* menu.
 The editor's *Help* menu will link you to v4 and v3 documentation, and to forums where you can ask questions on Pine.
 1. [Kodify.net](https://kodify.net/tradingview-programming-articles/) is the largest repository of Pine-related articles out there.
 In more than 200 articles related to Pine programming, they explore Pine features thoroughly and also present techniques for realizing common tasks in Pine.
 1. [Backtest Rookies](https://backtest-rookies.com/category/tradingview/) also has some articles on Pine.
 They produce quality material illustrating many of the typical things Pine coders want to do or explore.